Bruna (footballer, born 1984)

-Bruna Amarante da Silva (born 12 May 1984), simply known as Bruna, is a Brazilian professional footballer who plays as a centre back for Grêmio Esportivo Recanto da Criança Interativo.
+Bruna Amarante da Silva (born 12 May 1984), known mononymously as Bruna, is a Brazilian professional footballer who plays as a centre back for Série A2 club São José EC.

 Bruna played previously in the Kazakhstani women's football championship for BIIK Kazygurt, with which she made her Champions League debut in August 2012.
 She had played before in her home country.

 Bruna was part of the Equatorial Guinea women's national football team at the 2011 FIFA Women's World Cup.

 On 5 October 2017, Bruna and other nine Brazilian footballers were declared by FIFA as ineligible to play for Equatorial Guinea.